termilus/termilus.com/content/posts/aws-multi-port-forward-setup-and-config.md

 Let’s assume the following network architecture:

-* A VPC configured with a 172.31.0.0/16 CIDR range.
+* A VPC configured with a 172.31.0.0/16 CIDR range
 * Two subnets configured:

   * One private, with no internet access (172.31.1.0/24)
   * One public, with an internet gateway configured for internet access (172.31.0.0/24)

   ![Subnets](../../static/images/uploads/portforward-subnets.png)
 * A Redshift cluster deployed to the private subnet which will be listening on its default port, 5439
-* An Ubuntu server deployed to the private subnet listening for inbound SSH connections
+* An Ubuntu server deployed to the private subnet listening for inbound SSH connections on port 22
-* A Port Forward Server appliance deployed to the public subnet will be listening on ports 443, 80, 53, and 22.
+* A Port Forward Server appliance deployed to the public subnet will be listening on ports 443, 80, 53, and 22

   * Inbound traffic on port 443 will be proxied to the Redshift server in the private subnet, destined for port 5439
   * Inbound traffic on port 80 will be proxied to the Ubuntu server in the private subnet, destined for port 22